RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 We’ll be honest, many people buy a house without a survey.

 We think a survey is a great cost effective way to check a new home and give peace of mind.
-But its up to you!

 Technically a home survey isn’t a structural survey.

-However, our surveyors do look for signs of structural movement at a property, including to the chimneys, roofs, walls, floors and doors which might be due to subsidence, faults with the construction and defects.
+However, the surveyors do look for signs of structural movement at a property, including to the chimneys, roofs, walls, floors and doors which might be due to subsidence, faults with the construction and defects.

 A structural report is produced by a structural engineer who will look at a specific structural problem to give a specification of works and cost of repair.
 It often follows a home survey or valuation where a specific issue is found.
 A structural report doesn’t look at the whole property.